How to Manage Passive Aggressive Employees with Team Building

 Share

-One of the most insidious characteristics of passive-aggressive behavior is that it’s rarely an event.
+One of the most insidious characteristics of passive aggressive behavior in the workplace is that it’s rarely an event.
 There’s no app managers can download that will send them an alert when this crops up.
 Instead, it tends to build over time, its corrosive effects gradually damaging team collaboration.

 That means managers need to be alert to early warning signs, ready to take action.